Alexandr-Petrov/NiBahn/README.md

 - Third 2 bits - the number of actions set
 - Fourth 2 bits - the number of action within the set

-Robots are very unstable in terms of keeping the same direction, so we have placed black line to make them orient on it and automatically correct the movement
+That was enough to develop all functions

-For that purpose we used XBee modules on Nibos and on PC
+Robots are very unstable in terms of keeping the same direction, so we have placed black line to make them orient on it and automatically correct the movement.

 ## Functionality showcase videos: